Constitutional Validity of the Reservation Announced by Madhya Pradesh Chief Minister

 The criteria for reserving seats for those belonging to backward class should be based on the principle of Harmonious Construction so that providing reservation in government job’s to one section of society does not infringe the right granted to the other section of society.
 The government should take such step so as to ensure the overall development of the country as it is coated in the Constitution “INDIA THAT IS BHARAT SHALL BE UNION OF STATES”.

 _____________________________ Ujjaini Chatterji, 'What Is the Constitutionality of Domicile Reservations Announced by MP Government?'
 (The Leaflet August 22, 2020) <https://www.theleaflet.in/what-is-the-constitutionality-of-domicile-reservations-announced-by-mp-government/#> accessed April 1, 2021

 [ii] Indra Sawhney v Union Of India & Ors.
 AIR 1993 SC 477

 [iii] Dr. Pradeep Jain v Union of India AIR 1984 SC 1420

 [iv] V.N.
 Sunanda Reddy v.
 State of Andhra Pradesh & Ors.
 AIR 1995 SC 914

 [v] Kailash Chand Sharma v.
 State of Rajasthan & Ors.
 Appeal (Civil) 4417 of 2002

-*The author of this post is Saman Rahman a law-student from Faculty of Law, University of Lucknow; and, a member of the Editorial Board.
+*The author of this post is Saman Rahman a law student from the Faculty of Law, University of Lucknow; and, a member of the Editorial Board.